The Face-Print Decor Trend Is Still Going Strong—Here’s How to Bring It Home

 Since then and especially as of late, designers and makers have been all about putting full faces on different types of decor, from vases and mugs to bedding and even bath mats.
 According to Etsy, on-site searches for “faces” are up 38 percent compared to 2017 (over the same period of time).
 So there you go.
 Most of the renderings I’m seeing are flat and linear, perhaps for their universality and nondescript qualities.
 Anyone can see themselves in a sketchy line drawing, right?
 But you can certainly find ceramics with facial features in relief and a creepy disembodied head or two serving as a planter.

-Point of View Art Print by R Studio, from $25
+Point of View Art Print by R Studio, starts at $31 from Minted

 A simple print to hang on its own, maybe over a bar cart, or in a larger gallery wall arrangement.

 Wink/Pink Bath Mat by Summer Sun Home Art, starts at $28.99 from Society6

 Why wouldn’t you want a pink winky face bath mat?
 It has a fuzzy microfiber feel and comes in two sizes.